 The extent of the restriction should also be relative to a person’s position in a business.
 For example, it can be acceptable for a senior employee with access to sensitive information to be subject to more heavy restrictions, as opposed to a junior employee with no access to sensitive information.

 What counts as a reasonable restrictive covenant depends on the nature of your business.
 However, by way of example, a restriction preventing a worker from soliciting clients with whom they have had contact with for a limited time prior to the termination of their employment is more likely to be enforced than a covenant which simply prohibits contact with any customers or clients, many of which the employee may never have had contact with.

 Similarly, a restrictive covenant preventing a person from working in the same industry within a limited distance of your premises is more likely to be enforceable than a covenant which simply prohibits them from working in the same industry within the UK, particularly if you do not have a UK wide presence.

 This is not intended to be an exhaustive list and a lot will depend upon the nature of your business.

-However, restricting a person from working in an industry where they could damage your business by using information such as trade secrets, client database, details of pricing structures, tendering strategies etc (essentially any information that could cause serious damage your business if used it to provide an advantage to the new employer) may well be legitimate.
+However, restricting a person from working in an industry where they could damage your business by using information such as trade secrets, a client database, details of pricing structures, tendering strategies etc. (essentially any information that could cause serious damage your business if used it to provide an advantage to the new employer) may well be legitimate.
 This depends on whether it is reasonable and that the time period is no longer than is necessary to protect those interests.